About our Workshops and Programs

 - Be able to separate from their parents without difficulty

 - Have appropriate communication skills for his/her age

 - Be respectful and behave consistently in a school setting

 Parent Participation and Feedback

-Parental feedback depends on what program format you have registered form.
+Parental feedback depends on the program format you have registered for.